lehoanglong95/rag-all-in-one/README.md

 ## Introduction

-RAGtoolkit is a comprehensive repository that serves as a guide to building Retrieval-Augmented Generation (RAG) applications.
-It provides a curated collection of tools, libraries, and frameworks necessary for developing robust RAG systems.
-This toolkit aims to simplify the process of implementing RAG by offering detailed explanations of key components and recommendations for the most effective libraries for each aspect of the RAG pipeline.
+RAGtoolkit is a guide to building Retrieval-Augmented Generation (RAG) applications.
+It offers a collection of tools, libraries, and frameworks for RAG systems, with explanations of key components and recommendations for effective implementation.

-## What is RAG?

-Retrieval-Augmented Generation (RAG) is an architecture that enhances Large Language Models (LLMs) by supplementing the generation process with relevant information retrieved from external knowledge sources.
-This approach addresses the limitations of traditional LLMs by:

-1. Providing access to information beyond the model's training data
-2. Reducing hallucinations by grounding responses in factual sources
-3. Enabling real-time knowledge updates without retraining the model
-4. Improving transparency through citation of sources

-The RAG process typically involves the following steps:
-1. Ingesting and preprocessing documents
-2. Chunking documents into manageable segments
-3. Creating vector embeddings of these chunks
-4. Storing documents and vectors in appropriate databases
-5. Processing user queries through semantic and/or keyword search
-6. Retrieving relevant documents
-7. Ranking or reranking the retrieved documents
-8. Using an LLM to generate a response based on the retrieved information

 ### RAG Architecture Diagram